ricgir/APT-Detection/sih_elk/docs/rules_created/remote_services.md

 ## Description

-Adversaries use legitimate remote access tools to move from one compromised system to another.
-This rule detects the use of **PsExec**, a common systems administration tool, for lateral movement.
+This rule detects adversaries using legitimate remote access tools to move laterally from one compromised system to another within a network.
+By using built-in or common administrative tools, attackers can blend in with normal network traffic.

-Because **PsExec** is a legitimate tool, its use can blend in with normal administrative activity.
-However, it is also a favorite of attackers for executing commands on remote systems.
-The rule specifically looks for the creation of the `PSEXESVC.exe` service on a host, which is the unique footprint left by PsExec during its operation.
+On **Windows**, a classic and powerful tool for this is **PsExec**, which uses the SMB protocol to execute commands on remote hosts.
+On **Linux**, the universal tool for remote access is **SSH** (Secure Shell).
+This rule is designed to identify suspicious usage patterns of these tools that indicate lateral movement by an attacker.

 ## Rule Derivation from Log Analysis